OUR SPECIALTIES

 Depression & Anxiety

 Depression has been described by many people in many different ways.
 ‘Walking through a fog’; ‘trapped in a dark tunnel, with no end in sight’; ‘trying to escape quicksand’ are just a few examples.
-And it doesn’t always look like what you see on TV and in movies.
+It doesn’t always look like what you see on TV and in movies.
 You can be up and around, working, clawing your way through the day – all while suffering from depression.
-Anxiety is most often a symptom of depression and it doesn’t have to hold you back or lock you up.
-Let’s talk about how to find some light at the end of the tunnel, and making sure it isn’t a freight train.
+Anxiety is often a symptom of depression and it doesn’t have to hold you back or lock you up.

 Adulthood Trauma: Intimate Partner Violence (Domestic Violence) Recovery